edisedis777/BigQuery-Cost-Optimization/README.md

 ## Contributing

-Contributions are welcome!
 If you have any suggestions or improvements, please feel free to submit a pull request.

 ## License

-(Add your preferred license, e.g., MIT)
+MIT